cdemarch/cdemarch/README.md

 My name is Christopher DeMarchi 🙂

 - 💬 About Me: I'm currently a senior at UNC Charlotte working towards my degree in Software Systems and Networking.
 I recently had to move to Greenville, NC which is my reasoning for taking this class entirely online.
 I played competitive League of Legends for the school during my time here and was on the NECC fall winning team in my Sophomore year.
 During my Junior year we made it to top 8 in our group for CLOL, beating out NC State for our placement.
-We would have made it farther if Duke didn't rulebook us for a player being 1 minute late after we agreed to their reschedule to accomodate them.
-(You can certainly find the tweets online if you want to go snooping for the drama) I made it to 636 LP Grandmaster during our CLOL season but now that I'm graduating after this semester I can no longer play for the official team, so I'm taking a much needed break from the game to focus on this final semester.
 Aside from gaming I enjoy working on my car, swimming, fishing, and have tried my hand at content creation here and there.

 - 📽 Projects: My easiest to find project would be the website I made in ITIS 3135 for web design.
 Its a simple website that's made to show my use of links, Java scripts, HTML, and other more basic functions for webpages.
 Here is the link: https://webpages.charlotte.edu/cdemarch/ITIS3135/